theforeman/theforeman.org/plugins/foreman_docker/3.x/index.md

 #robots: noindex
 ---

+---
+**NOTE**

+This plugin has been discontinued.
+The latest release helps only with its removal.
+If you’re interested in taking over the maintenance, let us know.

+---

 # 1. {{ page.title }}

 Docker is an open source project that automates the deployment of applications inside Linux Containers, and provides the capability to package an application with its runtime dependencies into a container.
 Linux containers enable rapid application deployment, simpler testing, maintenance, and troubleshooting while improving security.